 We love that Skip Hop comes in such a cute and colourful range of products, so you can complement them with bottles, lunch boxes and neck pillows in their favourite designs.

-The Dueter kikki managed to combine cute and practical in this neat little package.
-Durable material but also lightweight, the Dueter kikki has a breathable mesh back and chest strap for waring comfort.
-It somes in several different color combinations to match your child’s tastes.
+The Deuter Kikki manages to combine cute and practical in this neat little package.
+Durable material but also lightweight, the Deuter Kikki has a breathable mesh back and chest strap for wearing comfort.
+It comes in several different color combinations to match your child’s tastes.

 - Bseash Outdoor Daypack – perfect for kids under 4ft, two compartments and water bottle pocket, ideal for adventurous outdoor families travelling with smaller children who can still carry their own load.

-- Opsrey Daylite – best for adventurous outdoor kids – the smallest in the Osprey range including a detachable hydration pack
+- Osprey Daylite – best for adventurous outdoor kids – the smallest in the Osprey range, including a detachable hydration pack